View Lois Lindell's Obituary on norwichbulletin.com and share memories

 Lois Atwood Lindell 1938 - 2020

-Lois was born 5/28/1938 in Thomaston Ct. the daughter of the late Frank and Annie Atwood.
-She attended the public schools in Thomaston and went on to The University of Connecticut where she earned a BA in mathematics, graduating Phi Beta kappa.
-She worked for several years at United Aircraft Research Laboratories in computer programming, then returned to UConn where she earned a MA in statistics.
+Lois was born May 28, 1938, in Thomaston, the daughter of the late Frank and Annie Atwood.
+She attended the public schools in Thomaston and went on to the University of Connecticut where she earned a BA in mathematics, graduating Phi Beta Kappa.

+She worked for several years at United Aircraft Research Laboratories in computer programming, then returned to UConn where she earned an MA in statistics.

 Lois worked at computer programming for a number of companies in the Hartford area, including United Healthcare, Unisys and Travelers.